ChristianAziz25/brikell-mvp/README.md

 ```

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+## OpenAI Agent API

+This project includes a complete OpenAI agent API configuration.
+See [src/lib/openai/README.md](src/lib/openai/README.md) for detailed documentation.

+Quick setup:
+1. Get your API key from [OpenAI Platform](https://platform.openai.com/api-keys)
+2. Add it to `.env.local` as `OPENAI_API_KEY`
+3. Use the `useOpenAIChat` hook or API routes to interact with the agent

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.